Skip to main content

 No. If you own a business, real estate, or investment accounts, the framework applies.
 The cheat sheet maps it to multiple income levels.

 Yes.
-Buy, Borrow, Die uses provisions built into the tax code: borrowed funds aren't income, and the step-up in basis at death is codified law.
+Buy, Borrow, Die uses provisions built into the tax code: borrowed funds are generally not treated as income, and the step-up in basis at death is codified law under current rules.
 Always coordinate with your CPA and attorney.

 Take Action

-Stop handing the IRS a cut every time you need cash
+Stop selling assets every time you need cash

-Download the cheat sheet, see where you fit, and start building a plan that keeps your wealth working for you, not the tax man.
+Download the cheat sheet, see where you fit, and start building a plan that keeps your wealth compounding while you access cash.